Skip to main content

 About the project

-New public toilets will be installed in Inglewood Place to replace the toilets that were in Te Aro Park.
+New public toilets have been installed in Inglewood Place to replace the toilets that were in Te Aro Park.

-We picked this location because it has high foot traffic and visibility to CCTV, and the new facility will be well lit.
+We picked this location because it has high foot traffic and visibility to CCTV, and the new facility is well lit.

-There will be six toilets: two standard toilets, three accessible toilets with baby changing facilities, and one Changing Places facility.
-The toilets will be open 24/7.
+There are six toilets: two standard toilets, three accessible toilets with baby changing facilities, and one Changing Places facility.
+Two toilets are open 24/7, the other three toilets are open from 7am-11pm.

-The Changing Places unit will be the first to open in Wellington and it provides fully accessible bathroom facilities for people with complex needs.
+The Changing Places unit is the first to open in Wellington and it provides fully accessible bathroom facilities for people with complex needs.

-Access to the Changing Places unit will be via key card that you can gain by registering with Changing Places New Zealand: Become A Member - Changing Places.
+Access to the Changing Places unit is via a key card that you can gain by registering with Changing Places New Zealand: Become A Member - Changing Places.

 Background